CUBRID/cubrid-manual/en/sql/tuning.rst

         SELECT *
         FROM (SELECT AVG(host_year) FROM record WHERE medal = 'G') a;

-Queries that include aggregate or analytical functions do not qualify for View Merging.
+Queries that include aggregate or analytical functions do not qualify for **View Merging**.

 The following is an example using **ROWNUM, LIMIT** or **GROUPBY_NUM(), INST_NUM(), ORDERBY_NUM()**.